EtchUK/Etch.OrchardCore.Blocks/README.md

 ## Installing

-[Download the source](https://github.com/etchuk/Etch.OrchardCore.EditorJS/archive/master.zip) or clone the repository to your local machine.
-Add the project to your solution that contains an Orchard Core project and add a reference to Etch.OrchardCore.EditorJS.
+[Download the source](https://github.com/etchuk/Etch.OrchardCore.Blocks/archive/master.zip) or clone the repository to your local machine.
+Add the project to your solution that contains an Orchard Core project and add a reference to Etch.OrchardCore.Blocks.

 Once the module is in a usable state we'll make it available via NuGet.